A child born,

-What does each stanza in the poem above have in common?
-What is the same, what is different?
+What do each of the stanzas in the poem above have in common?
+What is the same; what is different?
 Take a moment to consider.

-A pattern exists in nature.
-Work before fruit, sorrow before joy.
-Learning, scholé, and contemplation are fruits.
-Highly desired fruit, highest good kind of fruits, but what is the work that precedes them, makes them possible, calls them forth?
+A pattern exists in nature: Work before fruit, sorrow before joy.
+Learning, scholé, and contemplation are fruits—highly desired fruits, the highest good kind of fruits.
+But what is the work that precedes them, makes them possible, calls them forth?

 True learning, or scholé, requires suffering, requires sorrow.
 The suffering of the mother in childbirth, the suffering of the tilling of the earth, the suffering of wrestling with an idea, the suffering of our Lord, the suffering of coming to terms with what is and uttering those truths to God.
 Authentic learning requires suffering because it is made manifest through suffering and sorrow.
-It is the work that precedes it.
-Josef Pieper, the author of Leisure, the Basis of Culture, says it this way:
+This is the work that precedes it.
+Josef Pieper, the author of Leisure: The Basis of Culture, says it this way:

 “The happiness of contemplation is a true happiness, indeed the supreme happiness; but it is founded upon sorrow.”
-This last line is reminiscent of the journey of the philosopher over the divided line in Plato’s Republic, Boethius and his lessons in the Consolation of Philosophy, and the journey of the Red Cross Knight in The Faerie Queene.
-In all of these instances, contemplation was the highest end of their quest and was the joy of the hero that endured the quest: the philosopher, Boethius, and the Red Cross Knight.
+This last line is reminiscent of Boethius and his lessons in The Consolation of Philosophy, the journey of the Red Cross Knight in The Faerie Queene, and the journey of the philosopher over the divided line in Plato’s Republic.
+In all of these instances, contemplation was the highest end of their quest and the joy of the hero who endured that quest: Boethius, the Red Cross Knight, and the philosopher.
 The pleasure of scholé and contemplation was granted to those who did the hard work of wrestling, repenting, and dying.

 In The Consolation of Philosophy, Boethius is in despair.
 He has been wrongfully imprisoned.
-He believed that because he has been a good man that his life should reflect that goodness.
+He believes that because he has been a good man, his life should reflect that goodness.
 He is sorely misinformed about how the world works.
-Lady Philosophy comes to him to find him attended by “crooked muses” and she casts them away.
-The only place Boethius’ reflection got him while he was in that state was to go deeper into despair.
-Lady Philosophy leads Boethius on a painful journey of repentance about who he really is and how the world really works.
-The truth was buried in darkness within Boethius, and he had to labor in facing his sin and deceptions to see true happiness manifested.
-This true happiness seems to wrapped up in contemplation somehow.
+Lady Philosophy comes to him and finds him attended by “crooked muses,” whom she casts away.
+The only place Boethius’s reflection took him while he was in that state was deeper into despair.
+Lady Philosophy leads Boethius on a painful journey of repentance to learn who he really is and how the world really works.
+The truth was buried in darkness within Boethius, and he has to labor in facing his sin and deceptions to see true happiness manifested.
+This true happiness seems to be wrapped up in contemplation.